Toxic Shame and Absorbed Emotions

 (Continued from previous interview with Lana Seiler, MSW, LCSW).

-If even emotions like shame and anger can be normal and healthy responses, where do emotions go wrong?
+If even emotions like shame and anger can be normal and healthy responses, where do emotions go wrong -- such as in the case of toxic shame, for example.

 First, it’s so important to acknowledge whatever you feel rather than calling it wrong.
 Even emotions that feel massive, like rage, have appropriate places.
 We feel how we feel.
 The question is not if what you’re feeling is right or wrong.
 The question is, “Is this mine to carry?
 What do I do with it?”